edvinaskrucas/validator-service/README.md

 ## Events

-Validator service uses events to let other components that validator is doing some checks.
+Validator service uses events to let other components to know that validator is doing some checks.

 Events before actual validation is started:
 * service.validator.validating